ayushkale1909/Audio-Quality-Analysis/README.md

 Magnitude of the FFT (Fast Fourier Transform) of the original and compressed audio signals is plotted.

 This gives a visualization of the audio signal's frequency content.

+### 6. Frequency Response

+The frequency responses of the original and compressed audio signals offering insight into how the frequency content changes due to compression.

+### 7. Power Spectral Density (PSD)

+The Power Spectral Density (PSD) of each audio signal is compared.
+It compares the power present in the frequency components of the signal.

+When comparing the PSD plots of the original, MP3, and AAC audio files, there are differences, particularly at high frequencies (15 to 20 KHz).
+The AAC audio file showed lower power at these high frequencies, and two peaks present in the original and MP3 files were missing.

+This suggests that the AAC compression process may have removed or reduced some high-frequency components of the audio signal, which can result in a perceived change in audio quality.
+These high-frequency components can contribute to the overall sound for professional audio equipments.

+### 8. Zero-Crossing Rate (ZCR)

+The ZCR, the rate at which the signal changes its sign shows differences in the audio content.

+High ZCR often indicates the presence of noise or a non-musical sound.

+Results of the ZCR :
+    Zero-crossing Rate of Original: 0.016165
+    Zero-crossing Rate of MP3: 0.016525
+    Zero-crossing Rate of AAC: 0.016119

+These values suggest that the compressed audio files (MP3 and AAC) had slightly different zero-crossing rates than the original audio file, which could indicate changes in the audio content due to compression.

+### 9. Frequency Response Difference

+Difference in frequency response was computed by taking the absolute difference in the magnitudes of the original frequency response and the frequency responses of the compressed audio files.

+Spikes in these plots indicate frequencies where the compression algorithms have noticeably altered the frequency content of the audio signal.

 ## Summary